September 2, 2021 (by 11:59 pm)

 - Extracurricular activities (level of involvement in extracurricular school activities - 10%)

 - Honors and awards (academic awards, leadership awards, and other recognition from church, school, community, and volunteer activities - 10%)

 - Work and community activities (time devoted to work activities and level of involvement in community activities – 10%)

 - Personal statement and goals (clarity and conviction of ideas and quality of writing – 10%)

 - Essay (student answers essay question thoroughly and appropriately and is able to support position with reasoning and specific examples – 5%)

-In the event of a tie and indecision of the top nominees, members of the committee will select the candidate with the highest score for the academic performance criteria.
+In the event of a tie, members of the committee will select the candidate with the highest score for the academic performance criteria.
 In the event of indecision, the members of the committee will select the candidate with the greatest financial need based on the student’s FAFSA report.

 Application Access Code